krother/bash_tutorial/tutorial_part1.rst

    rm <filename>

-Also, there are more files to be deleted in the *data* directory.
+Also, there are more files to be deleted in the ``data/`` directory.
 To remove more than one file at once, you can use ``*`` as a wildcard, i.e.
 ``rm ju*`` will delete all of ``junk.txt, juniper.txt`` and ``june.docx``.